Starting with version 2.3, logging is built into Workflow Server. Logging to the following targets is supported:

 Please note that if you start Workflow Server as a Service and use logging to files, then you better specify the full path to the file and create a folder for logs in advance in order to avoid errors due to the lack of service's rights to create folders.

 Workflow Server includes an interface to access log files.
-This interface can only be used if you use logging to files.
+This interface can only be used if you are using file logging.

 Using this interface, you can find and download all log files for a certain period and see recent entries in the latest log file.
 A double click on a line in a grid with a log opens a window for viewing a log entry.